Sheyiforreal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints all the groups the current user is part of
+a script that changes owner of the file hello to the user betty